 Negative reinforcement, or the increase of a given behavior due to the removal of a negative effect, also plays a role in substance abuse in two different ways.
 First, many people ingest a substance as an escape from their unpleasant life- whether it be physical pain, stress, or anxiety, to name a few.
 Therefore, the substance temporarily provides relief from a negative environment, thus reinforcing future substance abuse (Wise & Koob, 2013).
 The second way negative reinforcement is involved in substance abuse is during symptoms of withdrawal.
-As previously mentioned, withdrawal from a substance often produces significant negative symptoms such as nausea, vomiting, uncontrollable shaking, etc. To eliminate these symptoms, and individual will consume more of the substance, thus again escaping the negative symptoms and enjoying the "highs" of the substance.
+As previously mentioned, withdrawal from a substance often produces significant negative symptoms, and individual will consume more of the substance, thus again escaping the negative symptoms and enjoying the "highs" of the substance.